 When the British persisted in their efforts to subdue the Irish of the western coast, Grace and her alliance of clans took up piracy against British ships, using plundered trade goods to fund the fight against the British themselves.
 She became a legendin her own time, commanding her fleet and encouraging Irish resistance well into her 7th decade of life.

-This website was designed to accompany the upcoming documentary film inspired by tales of Grace's life on the Irish seas!
+This webpage was designed to accompany the upcoming documentary film inspired by tales of Grace's life on the Irish seas!